Generic Name: daptomycin

 (methicillin-susceptible and methicillin-resistant)

-A report of "Susceptible" indicates that the antimicrobial is likely to inhibit the growth of the pathogen if the antimicrobial compound reaches the concentration at the infection site necessary to inhibit growth of the pathogen.
+A report of Susceptible (S) indicates that the antimicrobial drug is likely to inhibit the growth of the pathogen if the antimicrobial drug reaches the concentration usually achievable at the site of infection.

-Standardized susceptibility test procedures require the use of laboratory controls to monitor and ensure the accuracy and precision of supplies and reagents used in the assay, and the techniques of the individuals performing the test2,3.
-Standard daptomycin powder should provide the ranges of MIC values noted in Table 11.
+Standardized susceptibility test procedures require the use of laboratory controls to monitor and ensure the accuracy and precision of supplies and reagents used in the assay, and the techniques of the individuals performing the test5,6.
+Standard daptomycin powder should provide the ranges of MIC values noted in Table 14.

 |Quality Control Strain||Broth Dilution MIC Range*